 A home battery can also be set to discharge daily when the sun goes down as a way to continue operating your house with self-produced electricity during the time of day when utility rates are high.

 An additional benefit of a home battery system is that adding power storage to a solar system allows the solar panels to continue to produce energy for use and also to charge the battery during times when a grid outage would normally prevent energy use.

 A home battery system allows you to set-up and adjusts the delivery/discharge schedule to meet your changing needs, whether that’s to prepare for an outage, take advantage of the arbitrage ability that comes with using stored energy during peak rate times, or perform full discharges as required by some rebate programs that make buying a home battery much more affordable.

-SunPower by HES Solar is a SunPower SunVault Certified Installer, a Tesla Powerwall Certified Installer, and an Enphase Encharge Cerfified Installer.
+HES Solar is a Tesla Powerwall Certified Installer, and an Enphase Encharge Certified Installer.
 This means we offer several customized solar-plus-battery solutions that allow you to access solar power and lower your reliance on fossil fuels and dependence on grid-provided electricity availability.

 Any solar energy generated from your solar system and not being immediately consumed by your household is sent to your home battery or battery system to charge it.
 This happens when your solar panels are producing more energy than your house is using.

 Without a battery, this energy would be sent back through the grid to the utility company and purchased by the utility.
 For the home with a battery, the excess energy charges the battery until it is full, and then additional energy is sent back through the grid to be purchased by the utility company.
 Most home batteries convert AC electricity into DC electricity for storage.
 When the stored energy is needed, the battery’s inverter converts it back into AC electricity to be used by your home.